sanjibbehera/minikubeLearnings/README.md

 ### Hello and Welcome to this Repo Page..
 ### Information is already there in the Kubernetes Page 'https://kubernetes.io' about how to setup/install/configure MINIKUBE.
 #### This Repo page showcases my experience about how to setup MINIKUBE on Windows and Ubuntu Platform.

-#### First we will start with WINDOWS OS.
+#### Part 1.
+First we will start with WINDOWS OS.
 Below are the steps done by me.

 #### Step 1.
 Prerequisites for MINIKUBE installation/configuration in Windows platform.
 > Oracle Virtualbox or any other Hyper-V software must have been installed in windows.

+> check if virtualization is supported on Windows 10 with systeminfo command.

 > wmic.exe is used while configuring minikube, hence the path 'C:\Windows\system32\wbem'
 should be configured in PATH environment variable.